Key Takeaways

 Financial confidence comes from knowing you have options.
 By tapping into your home equity responsibly, you could establish a reserve for unexpected expenses such as medical costs, home repairs, or market downturns.

-A home equity line of credit (HELOC), for example, allows you to access funds only when needed, so you’re prepared without taking on unnecessary debt.
+A home equity line of credit (HELOC), for example, allows you to access funds only when needed during a defined drawing period, so you’re prepared without taking on unnecessary debt.
 Having a financial cushion could make all the difference when life changes unexpectedly.
-Knowing you have resources to rely on brings a sense of peace that lasts long after the holidays.
+Knowing you have resources to rely on may bring a sense of peace that lasts long after the new year.

 5. Support your family’s legacy

-Your home may have seen your family through the years, but now it could play a key role in building your family’s financial legacy.
-Your home equity may be used to help supplement retirement income, fund estate planning goals, or simply make life more comfortable for yourself and those you love.
+Your home has seen you through the years, and now it could play a key role in building your family’s financial legacy.
+Your home equity may be used to help supplement retirement cash flow, fund estate planning goals, or simply make life more comfortable for you and your loved ones.

 The borrower must meet all loan obligations, including living in the property as the principal residence and paying property charges, including property taxes, fees, and hazard insurance.
 The borrower must maintain the home.
 If the homeowner does not meet these loan obligations, then the loan will need to be repaid.